 Configuration management alone cannot complete your job but you should know how multiple configurations can interact together or how they are managed as a whole.
 With Ansible, you can manage complex configurations and provide orchestration to align the business processes with other IT resources like network, services, applications, data, etc.

-The architecture of Ansible is easy to understand as shown in the figure.
+The architecture of Ansible is easy to understand as shown in the below figure in Ansible Tutorial.
 There is one automation engine that interacts with the user directly who writes playbook and executes them.
 It can also interact with the services hosted in cloud or configuration management tools or databases.
-The main components of the automation engine include Inventories, Plug-ins, Modules, APIs, Networking, cloud, playbooks, hosts, or IT warehouse, etc.
+The main components of the automation engine include Inventories, Plug-ins, Modules, APIs, Networking, cloud, playbooks, hosts, or IT Data warehouse, etc.

 DevOps is used to integrate the development and operational tasks together and we all know how important integration is for test-driven apps.
 Ansible fulfills this objective by providing a stable environment for integration that ultimately results in improved orchestration.
 Ansible in DevOps accelerates the development velocity and development and spends their time on other things like performance tuning, testing, experimenting, etc. In this way, IT guys can fix other IT problems and the integration process is much simplified than your expectations.